cjcliffe/CubicSDR-Manual/application-window.rst

 Visual Gain
 -----------
-Visual Gain can be adjusted by right clicking and dragging on the Main Spectrum; Visual Gain also affects the relative contrast in the Main Waterfall.
+Visual Gain can be adjusted by right clicking and dragging on either the Main Spectrum or Waterfall; Visual Gain also affects the relative contrast in the Main Waterfall.

 Right-clicking once on the Main Spectrum will reset the current Visual Gain (and clear Peak Hold history)